KalyaniAvhale/Flower-Recognition/README.md

 For each class there are about 800 photos.
 Photos are not high resolution, about 320x240 pixels.
 Photos are not reduced to a single size, they have different proportions!

 ###### Dataset : https://www.kaggle.com/alxmamaev/flowers-recognition

+#### Having Trouble opening .ipynb ??
+ Here is solution : Open "https://nbviewer.jupyter.org/" and paste the ipynb link from repository